ieee820/amis/awsmrkt-bfboost-ubuntu14-cuda75-tensorflow/README.md

 Keras
 -------------------------------------------------------------------------------

-This AMI has Keras set to use Tensorflow as it's backend
+This AMI has Keras set to use Tensorflow as it's backend.
+Keras is compatible with: Python 2.7-3.5

 Keras is a minimalist, highly modular neural networks library, written in Python and capable of running on top of either TensorFlow or Theano.
 It was